neelsmith/latinsrcs/servlet/README-servlet.md

 ## Configuration ##

-- Make a copy of the file `conf.gradle-dist` named

-A configuration file defines run-time properties identifying URLs for the SPARQL endpoint and the servlet's home URL.
+A configuration file defines run-time properties such as URLs for the SPARQL endpoint and the servlet's home URL.
 The file is identified either by the `conf` project property or by default uses `conf.gradle`.
-You can therefore either make a copy of the file `conf.gradle-dist` named `conf.gradle` with appropriate values, or pass the name of a configuration file on the command line when building or running the project (see below), e.g.,
+If the values in `conf.gradle` are not what you want to use, you can therefore pass the name of a different configuration file on the command line when building or running the project (see below), e.g.,

     gradle -Pconf=FILENAME war